pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

     ; nssub.sld.test. zone with DELEG-only delegation
     delegsub.sub.sld.test.
 DELEG ...

+TODO: after the text below, refer back to this figure and show the order that a DELEG-aware resolver would take when there is a failure to find any good DELEG addresses at sub.sld.test, then any usable nameservers at sub.sld.test, and then maybe a good DELEG record at test.

 The terms SNAME and SLIST used here are defined in Section 5.3.2 of {{!RFC1034}}:

 SNAME is the domain name we are searching for.

 SLIST is a structure which describes the name servers and the zone which the resolver is currently trying to query.

 A DELEG-aware SLIST needs to be able to hold two types of information: delegations defined by NS records and delegations defined by DELEG records.
 DELEG and NS delegations can create cyclic dependencies and/or lead to duplicate entries which point to the same server.
-Resolvers need to enforce suitable limits to limit damage even if someone has incorrectly configured some of the data used to create an SLIST.
+Resolvers need to enforce suitable limits to prevent damage even if someone has incorrectly configured some of the data used to create an SLIST.

 This leads to a modified description of find the best servers to ask" from earlier documents for DELEG-aware resolvers.
 That description becomes: